Post quench entropy growth in a chiral clock model: Model

-Possibility of boundary mediated tunneling from one domain wall type to the other results in an increased energy splitting in excited states of the non-chiral model.\cite{Fendley2014} The nature of the zero mode and the analysis of the energy splitting is not directly related to the present work, but we will use the above model to make sense of the numerical results presented in the later sections.
+Boundary mediated tunneling from one domain wall flavor to another results in an increased energy splitting in excited states of the non-chiral model.\cite{Fendley2014} The nature of the zero mode and the analysis of the energy splitting are not directly related to the present work, but we will use the above effective model to make sense of the numerical results.

-As $\theta$ approaches $\pi/6$, Eqn. \ref{eq:domainwallenergy} suggests that $\mu_+\sim \mu_-/2$; so the energy of a domain wall of the form $1\bar{\omega}$ is same as that of a pair of domain walls of opposite chirality $1{\omega}$ and $\omega\bar{\omega}$ and the $1\bar{\omega}$ can evolve into a domain wall pair of the form $1\omega\bar{\omega}$.
-We will confine to discussion of the regime where the domain wall number is conserved.
-In the rest of this manuscript, we describe the results from numerical simulations of the quenches in the limit of small $f$, $\theta<\pi/6$ and $\phi=0$ regime of the clock model.
+As $\theta$ approaches $\pi/6$, Eqn. \ref{eq:domainwallenergy} suggests that $\mu_+\sim \mu_-/2$; so the energy of a domain wall of the form $1\bar{\omega}$ is same as that of a pair of domain walls of opposite chirality $1{\omega}$ and $\omega\bar{\omega}$.
+Thus the $1\bar{\omega}$ can evolve into a domain wall pair of the form $1\omega\bar{\omega}$.
+We restrict to a discussion of the regime where the domain wall is stable.
+In the rest of this manuscript, we describe the results from numerical simulations of the quenches in the limit of small $f$, $\theta<\pi/6$, and $\phi=0$ regime of the clock model.